Bestowinc/protect-lite/README.md

 Protect Lite allows partners to give customers access to Bestow’s term life offering, without ever routing customers off their platform.
 This can be achieved by embedding bestow directly into the partner's website.

+## Setup

+In order to run/develop locally, npm or yarn must be installed.

+Then run the following command from the project root directory to install all required packages.
+* `yarn install` or `npm install`

 ## Demos

 Several demos were created for the purposes of showing how the Bestow application can be embedded.